biw/keybinding-table/README.md

  - The `meta` key is the `cmd` key on macOS and the `windows` key on Windows
  - The `alt` key is the `option` key on macOS and the `alt` key on Windows
+ - All testing for `(in input)` is done in a textarea without any event trigger overwrites (i.e. not the github editor)

 | key combo     | firefox mac    | chrome mac    | safari mac   | firefox windows | chrome windows | edge windows
 | ---           | ---            | ---           | ---          | ---             | ---            | ---